Andrey-Korn/CS517-final/README.md

 # Minimum Obstacle Removal in a 2D graph: CS517 Final Project
 ## Installation
 An environment with python3 is required.
 Guide is intended for Linux or macOS users.
+Tested on flip.engr.oregonstate.edu and on local machines

 ### Virtual Environment
 It is recommended that you set up the project within a python virtual environment, to avoid installing unnecessary packages onto your system, but it is optional.
 Run the following inside the project directory to create the virtual environment:

-Install python3-venv:
+Install python3-venv if you do not have it:

 `apt-get install python3-venv`